3urobeat/steam-idler/README.md

 The bot will spread all accounts equally on all available proxies, including your local IP.
 Your proxies must follow this format: `http://user:pass@1.2.3.4:8081`
 Please note that Steam might block some proxy providers.

+&nbsp;

 ## Config
 Open the `config.json` in a text editor and put the games you wan't to idle inside the `playingGames` brackets.

 You can set a custom game by passing a String as the first argument.
 The other numbers define the games the script will start playing.
 You can add more by adding a comma and the app id.
+The bot will automatically request licenses for free-to-play games which are set here but your accounts do not own yet.
+This is limited to 50 games per hour.

 Examples:
 - Display "In non-Steam game: Minecraft" and idle TF2 & CS:GO: `"playingGames": ["Minecraft", 440, 730]`